statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

 ---
 ToDo:
+- [IP] add prereq to readme
-- [ ] Hyperlinks to prediction notebook in each of 03a-03f
+- [IP] Hyperlinks to prediction notebook in each of 03a-03f
+- [ ] fix references to data in GCS in the Tools - Predictions notebook: bucket/series/experiment
 - [ ] Split intro notebook into a BQ tip?
 - [ ] Add Experiment tracking
 - [ ] New version of pipeline 1 that uses experiment tracking - call it 1b
 - [ ] update pipeline 2 - same flow but updated to match the series
 - [ ] create pipeline 3
+- [ ] add kmeans, pca, autoencoder for anomaly detection using fraud data (maybe in applied section)